dmesser/ocp-3.7-cns-3.6-lab/lab-guide/docs/module-5-cns-for-infra.md

     This is a very simple lab environment :)
     There is no sophisticated external load-balancing across the infrastructure nodes in place.
     That's why the OpenShift router will run on the master node.
 The router will get re-deployed when executing the following playbook.
     So making the master accept pods again we ensure the re-deployed router finds it's place again.
+In a production environment this is not required.

 &#8680; Run the CNS registry playbook that ships with `openshift-ansible`: